em-ch2/WiNGHacks/README.md

 A narrative-driven tapping game created for WingHacks 2026.
 Follow the journey of a hesitant merchant struggling with their family's dumpling business as they seek the legendary Horse of the Lunar Year to find the courage to break free from their limitations.

 # 🏮 The Story
 Throughout centuries, the main character has been in a family that makes dumplings to serve the Jade Emperor.
 Despite their skill, they feel trapped by tradition and hesitant about their future.
-Since it is the Lunar Year of the Horse, representing strength, speed, and the breaking of boundaries, the merchant sets out on a quest to find the mythical Horse.
-Only by finding this spirit can they discover the courage to pursue their true path.
+Since it is the Lunar Year of the Horse, representing strength, speed, and the breaking of boundaries, the merchant sets out to discover themselves and meet various Zodiac animals.
+One of them being the Fire Horse itself, which provides unexpected guidance to the merchant's concerns.

 # 🛠️ Built With
 **Engine**: Godot 4.x